 Sharon Goddard Therapeutic Counselling - Because You're Worth It.

 It was my own difficult life experiences that led me to train as a psychotherapist.
-I didn't know what I was feeling let alone why, and it wasn't until I had counselling that I realised help was out there, I had struggled for far too many years.
-During having ample therapy sessions I learned to understand why I was experiencing these difficulties and how to overcome them.
+I didn't know what I was feeling let alone why and it wasn't until I had counselling that I realised help was out there.
+I had struggled for far too many years, and it was through having ample therapy sessions I learned to understand why I was experiencing these difficulties and how to overcome them.
 This is the reason why I am passionate about helping other people within the counselling relationship.
 I can teach you how to develop valuable coping skills that can help you to manage difficult times and regain the life that you deserve to live.